mweihmann/ManDaTor/README.md

 The database container in this setup runs a PostgreSQL database configured with a user named **"disysuser"** and a password **"disyspw"**.
 For the project, you will need to create the necessary databases and tables to store and manage the required data effectively.
 The connection details are as follows: the hostname is the localhost, the default port is 5432, and you can authenticate using the provided username and password.
 Ensure that the PostgreSQL container is running before attempting to connect.

 ## Queue
 The queue container in this setup runs a RabbitMQ Management instance, which provides both message queuing functionality and a user-friendly web-based management interface.
 RabbitMQ facilitates the communication between different components of the project by enabling reliable message passing.
-To connect to the RabbitMQ instance, you can access the management interface via a web browser by navigating to http://loclahost:15672.
+To connect to the RabbitMQ instance, you can access the management interface via a web browser by navigating to http://localhost:15672.
 By default, you can log in using the username "guest" and password "guest", unless overridden in the Docker Compose configuration.
-For programmatic access, RabbitMQ client libraries can connect using the host at loclahost:5672.
+For programmatic access, RabbitMQ client libraries can connect using the host at localhost:5672.
 Ensure the container is running and accessible before attempting to connect.

+docker exec -it <container_id> psql -U disysuser - connect to container
+\l - Show all dbs
+\c mandator_energy_db - select db
+\dt - Show all tables
+\d usage_stats - Shows columns and types
+SELECT * FROM usage_stats;